 - To start the LMS configuration, open the GFC Configuration Console from the designated GFC LMS instance (i.e., initial GFC core instance in the environment) and select the option in "System Configuration". - 2.
-To open a LMS Registration page in web browser, click a hyperlink "Click Here for LMS server configuration" under License Manager section.
+To open a LMS Registration page in web browser, click a hyperlink "Click Here" under License Server Configuration section.